Buildstarted/buildstarted.com/_posts/2010-11-02-razor-without-mvc-part-ii.md

         : typeof(TemplateBase<>).MakeGenericType(modelType));
 </code></pre>

-<p>Awesome.
-Now we inherit from the proper base type for our different model types.</p>
+Awesome.
+Now we inherit from the proper base type for our different model types.

-<p>Now that we're in the home stretch, one last change to make.</p>
+Now that we're in the home stretch, one last change to make.

-<p>After we get the new template object in our Parse method in Razor.cs we then need to assign the model to the new ITemplateDynamic.</p>
+After we get the new template object in our Parse method in Razor.cs we then need to assign the model to the new ITemplateDynamic.

 <pre><code>if (instance is ITemplate<T>)
     ((ITemplate<T>)instance).Model = model;